stevehemingway/book/Appendices/bibliography.md

 -    http://www.amazon.com/The-Dao-Capital-Investing-Distorted/dp/111834703X [The Dao of Capital: Austrian Investing in a Distorted World, Spitznagel].

--    http://www.amazon.com/Debt-Delusion-Threaten-Economic-Disaster/dp/0977079333[Debt and Delusion] (or ``Central Bank Follies that Threaten Economic Disaster'' ).
+-    http://www.amazon.com/Debt-Delusion-Threaten-Economic-Disaster/dp/0977079333[Debt and Delusion] (or ''Central Bank Follies that Threaten Economic Disaster'' ).
 This is an extraordinary book that got dismissive reviews when it was published, hardly sold at all, but then was hailed as uncannily prescient then the economic disaster that did strike in 2008 finally hit.

 ### Internet Resources
 -	 http://www.themoneyillusion.com/[The Money Illusion].